+And the asymptotic PPT-relative entropy of entanglement is given by $E_{R}^{\infty}(\rho)=\inf_{n\geq 1} E_{R}(\rho^{\ox n})/n.$ It was shown in Ref. \cite{Hayashi2006a} that the asymptotic REE is indeed a lower bound to the PPT-entanglement cost.
+Then, for a general quantum state $\rho$, it always holds that

+And it has been open for years whether any of these inequalities could be strict.

+The main contribution of this Letter is to show that the second inequality is strict for a class of rank-two states supporting on the $3\otimes 3$ antisymmetric subspace.
+As the first example, let us consider $\rho_{v}=\frac{1}{2}(\proj{v_1}+\proj{v_2})$ with

-The projection onto the support of $\rho_v$ is given by $P_{AB}=\proj{v_1}+\proj{v_2}$.
-It is clear that the state $\rho_v$ is a rank-two state supporting on the $3\otimes 3$ antisymmetric subspace.
-In Ref. \cite{Chitambar2009}, Chitambar and one of us showed that this state can be transformed into a $2\otimes 2$ pure entangled state by a suitable separable operation while no finite-round LOCC protocol can do that. \begin{theorem} For the state $\rho_v$,
+The projection onto $\supp(\rho_v)$ is $P_v=\proj{v_1}+\proj{v_2}$.
+In Ref. \cite{Chitambar2009}, Chitambar and one of us showed that this state can be transformed into some $2\otimes 2$ pure entangled state by a suitable separable operation while no finite-round LOCC protocol can do that.
+Here we show that

-\end{theorem} \begin{proof} From the Propositions \ref{PPT cost} and \ref{PPT distill} below, the gap between the regularized Rains' bound and the asymptotic relative entropy of entanglement is clear to see.
-In particular, the irreversibility under PPT operations is directly proved by \end{proof}
+That means the asymptotic entanglement manipulation of $\rho_v$ under PPT operations is irreversible, thus resolving a long-standing open problem in quantum information theory~\cite{Audenaert2003,Horodecki2002,M.Plenio}.
+Furthermore, it also answers another open problem in Ref.~\cite{Plenio2007} by showing a nonzero gap between the regualized Rains' bound and the asymptotic REE of $\rho_v$.
+The proofs are clear from Propositions \ref{PPT cost} and \ref{PPT distill} below.

-\textbf{SDP lower bound for $E_{R,PPT}^{\infty}(\rho)$:} Our aim is to obtain an efficiently computable lower bound for $E_{R,PPT}^{\infty}(\rho)$.
+\textbf{An SDP lower bound for $E_{R}^{\infty}(\rho)$:} Our key tool is an efficiently computable additive lower bound for the asymptotic REE.